Mdevvv/Adn-Theater-Mode/README.md

 ## Usage

 1. Navigate to the Animation Digital Network (ADN) website.
-2. The extension will automatically modify the CSS to optimize the video display size. if you had enable it
+2. The extension will automatically modify the CSS to optimize the video display size.
+If you enabled it

     ![disable](https://i.imgur.com/rBKuDnA.png) ![enable](https://i.imgur.com/llOg3g5.png)
 3. Enjoy watching videos with an enhanced viewing experience.